sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/configure_with_wifi.md

 *Connected to the RTK WiFi Setup Page*

-Clicking on the category 'carrot' will open or close that section.
+Clicking on the category tab will open or close that section.
 Clicking on an ‘i’ will give you a brief description of the options within that section.

 ![Firmware highlighted](<img/WiFi Config/SparkFun RTK WiFi Config - Header Firmware Version.png>)